Contextuality of the probability current in quantum mechanics

-The purpose of this article is to discuss the properties of the probability current in relativistic quantum mechanics.
-Within Galilean relativity, one can use the Schrödinger equation, which implies the existence of a local conservation law of the probability containing a current $\vec J (\vec r _1, \vec r _2,\ldots , \vec r _N, )$; this current is defined in the configuration space of the physical system (the space associated with the $N$ spatial coordinates of its particles).
-One can then build lines of flux that are at each point tangent to $\vec J$.
-When a different Galilean reference frame is used, the components of $\vec J$ are transformed as those of the current of a classical fluid.
+The purpose of this article is to emphasize some surprising properties of this probability current in relativistic quantum mechanics.

+Within Galilean relativity, the Schr\"{o}dinger equation directly implies the existence of a local conservation law of the probability in terms of a current $\vec J (\vec r _1, \vec r _2,\ldots , \vec r _N, )$.
+One can then build lines of flux, or trajectories in configuration space, which are at each point tangent to $\vec J$.
+When a different Galilean reference frame is used, the components of $\vec J$ are transformed as those of the current of a classical fluid moving in configuration space.
 It is then possible to develop pictorial views of the motion of the probability fluid and, if one wishes to introduce additional variables in quantum mechanics, to build the dBB (de Broglie-Bohm) theory \cite{de-Broglie, Bohm, Holland} by adding positions variables.
-Nevertheless, in this article, we remain within standard quantum mechanics and limit ourselves to the properties of the usual probability current.
-Within Einsteinian relativity, we will see that the situation is more complex, and that it is not possible to define a probability current that takes consistent values in different Lorentz frames.
+Nevertheless, in this article, we remain within standard quantum mechanics and limit ourselves to the properties of its probability current.